georgewallace/elasticsearch/docs/reference/query-languages/eql.md

 }
 ```

+%  TEST[setup:sec_logs]

 ## Search for a sequence of events [eql-search-sequence]

-Use EQL’s [sequence syntax](/reference/query-languages/eql-syntax.md#eql-sequences) to search for a series of ordered events.
+Use EQL’s [sequence syntax](eql-syntax.md#eql-sequences) to search for a series of ordered events.
 List the event items in ascending chronological order, with the most recent event listed last:

 ```console
 GET /my-data-stream/_eql/search